Texas vs Xavier Players to Watch - Sweet 16

 Xavier Players to Watch

-Nunge is averaging a team-best 7.7 rebounds per contest.
-And he is delivering 14.1 points and 2.1 assists, making 52.6% of his shots from the floor and 40.2% from 3-point range, with 1.1 triples per game.
+Nunge paces the Musketeers in rebounding (7.7 per game), and averages 14.1 points and 2.1 assists.
+He also posts 0.9 steals and 1.2 blocked shots.

-Colby Jones is posting a team-best 4.3 assists per contest.
-He's also delivering 15 points and 5.7 rebounds, making 51% of his shots from the floor, and 38.3% from beyond the arc resulting in 1.3 treys per game.
+Colby Jones is the Musketeers' top assist man (4.3 per game), and he produces 15 points and 5.7 rebounds.

-Zach Freemantle is averaging 15.2 points, 8.1 rebounds and 2.9 assists per game, making 58.5% of his shots from the floor.
+Zach Freemantle is averaging 15.2 points, 8.1 rebounds and 2.9 assists per game, making 58.5% of his shots from the field.

-Adam Kunkel gets the Musketeers 10.6 points, 2.8 rebounds and 3.1 assists per game.
-He also averages 1.1 steals and 0.1 blocked shots.
+Adam Kunkel gives the Musketeers 10.6 points, 2.8 rebounds and 3.1 assists per contest.
+He also posts 1.1 steals and 0.1 blocked shots.

 Texas Top Performers (Last 10 Games)